The Dramatic Rise of Dog Thefts In the UK

 There are organised gangs that drive around parks and streets looking for vulnerable people and dogs.
 Many dogs are stolen from front or back gardens.
 If a dog is off the lead dognappers can lure them with food towards bushes before clipping on a lead or looping a slip lead over their heads.
 I teach all my dogs not to take food off strangers unless they are given a specific command This is how?
 (3) The Jingler “OFF” Command

 Gangs have been observed marking homes that have pets using chalk markings on nearby curbs or on the house itself.
 The marks can be letters or just symbols.
 Therefore it is worth keeping an eye for any suspicious new marks near your property.

 Statistics published in 2018 state that London has the highest amount of reported thefts with 304 officially reported.
-Remember the actual figures may run into thousands because of the law and false reporting by numerous police forces.
+Remember the actual figures may run into thousands because of the law and false reporting.

-This does not bear thinking about but the breed that is stolen the most is the Staffie.
+- This does not bear thinking about but the breed that is stolen the most is the Staffie.
 They are used as bait dogs or just fought until they die.
 Any dog could be used by the sadistic dogfighting fraternity.
 How anyone could get pleasure in seeing a dog been torn apart is beyond my comprehension.
 Sick deluded individuals.
-There are people living in this country whose original country of origin. treats dogfighting almost as a national sport.

 My Thanks to Dougal’s Army for the poster